aysms/arithmetic_arranger/README.md

+### My Contribution
+My contribution is in arithmetric_arranger.py.
+The rest files are created by freeCodeCamp.org.

 ### Assignment

 Students in primary school often arrange arithmetic problems vertically to make them easier to solve.
 For example, "235 + 52" becomes: